Posted on May 9, 2018

 Performing cybersecurity risk assessments is a key part of any organization’s information security management program.
-Everyone knows that there’s some level of risk involved when it comes to a company’s critical data, assets, and facilities, but how do you quantify and prepare for this risk?
-The purpose of an IT risk assessment is to determine what security risks are posed to your company’s critical assets and to know how much funding and effort should be used in the protection of them.
+Everyone knows that there’s some level of risk involved when it comes to a company’s critical and secure data, information assets, and facilities.
+But how do you quantify and prepare for this cyber security risk?
+The purpose of an IT security risk assessment is to determine what security risks are posed to your company’s critical assets and to know how much funding and effort should be used in the protection of them.

 This concept translates to every type of asset.
 If you’re evaluating electronic data, identify various loss scenarios such as an attacker compromising your network and destroying 25% of your data, or a system crash losing the past two weeks of sales records, or server equipment failure preventing you from generating new data for five days.